- Why Twin and Multiple Pregnancies Are a Concern

 - If you became pregnant after a gap of 10 years

 - Gestational Diabetes

 The risk of gestational diabetes is also higher with twin or multiple pregnancies.
 The doctor will check your urine to know your blood sugar levels.
 A glucose tolerance test will be prescribed if your doctor suspects that you have diabetes.

-Your iron levels may drop due to an increased level of blood flow, leading to anaemia.
+Your iron levels may drop due to an increased level of blood flow and the growing needs of the babies, leading to anaemia.
 You need to be extra careful about your iron levels as the drop will make you feel tired.
 Your doctor will recommend iron supplements.
 However, make sure you include vegetables that are rich in iron in your diet as well.
 Anaemia is more common in mothers expecting more than one baby.
 Your doctor will closely monitor you and also give your more blood tests if required.

 This rare condition is caused by oestrogen and progesterone hormones and it affects your liver.
 When you are expecting twin (or more) babies, the secretion levels of these pregnancy hormones go up and lead to obstetric cholestasis.
 Symptoms include severe itching.

 This is a serious condition that happens when your placenta detaches from the uterine wall before the delivery.
 This is one of the most serious twin pregnancy complications the third trimester poses.